synxty/idea/brainstorm/univium.md

 #### Rogues

 These characters roam freely across their respective regions and can be found and followed at any time.
 They may not have been picked to enroll in one of the **Houses of Mastery** or were dropped by one, or they could be retired **Legends** or **Masters**.

+### Origins

+#### Bio

+Characters with the **Bio** origin hail from **Bionyx** and are deeply connected to the natural world.
+They exhibit features reminiscent of earthly animals and plants, such as fur, scales, feathers, or plant-like appendages.
+Some may even resemble mythical creatures like dragons or griffins, embodying the rich biodiversity of their home region.
+These characters thrive in diverse ecosystems, including dense forests, vast plains, deep oceans, and mountainous terrains.

+#### Cosmic

+Emerging from **Cosmyn**, characters with a **Cosmic** origin are attuned to the celestial and otherworldly aspects of the universe.
+They often have features that reflect the vastness of space, such as starry patterns on their skin, glowing eyes, or comet-like trails.
+Their appearance may be ethereal, and some may even embody the essence of celestial beings or phenomena.
+These characters thrive in environments filled with cosmic energy, including floating islands, asteroid fields, and starry skies.

+#### Mystic

+Originating from **Mysteon**, characters with a **Mystic** origin are deeply connected to the arcane and magical forces of the universe.
+They often exhibit features that reflect their mystical nature, such as glowing runes on their skin, ethereal auras, or elements that seem enchanted or otherworldly.
+Their appearance can be both mysterious and enchanting, embodying the essence of mythical beings and ancient magic.
+These characters thrive in environments rich with arcane energy, including enchanted forests, mystical peaks, hidden valleys, and ancient ruins.

+#### Tech

+Hailing from **Techyon**, characters with a **Tech** origin are deeply integrated with advanced technology and industrial prowess.
+They often have features that reflect their technological nature, such as mechanical enhancements, digital interfaces, or cybernetic augmentations.
+These characters can embody a range of appearances, from sleek and futuristic to rugged and industrial.
+They thrive in high-tech environments, including sprawling cities, advanced laboratories, and industrial complexes filled with cutting-edge technology and innovation.